The Solon Center for Policy Innovation

 Given our interest in risk policy and preparedness, the Covid-19 pandemic has been a natural focus of ours since the Wuhan outbreak.
 We consult regional and national governments in the German-speaking area and contribute to the public debate about the strategic options for dealing with Covid-19 in the short, medium and long term.

-Two of our researchers, Nikil Mukerji and Adriano Mannino, have written a book titled “Covid-19: Was in der Krise zählt – Über Philosophie in Echtzeit”, which is forthcoming with Reclam Verlag.
+Two of our researchers, Nikil Mukerji and Adriano Mannino, have written a book titled “Covid-19: Was in der Krise zählt – Über Philosophie in Echtzeit” (Reclam Verlag, May 2020).
 Some of its content has entered our newspaper articles (published, among others, in the Frankfurter Allgemeine Zeitung).

 We place particular emphasis on the general lessons our society can learn from the pandemic, i.e. on the mistakes we’ve made and on their underlying causes.
 For instance, why have European states been unable to control the pandemic without lockdowns, which Asian democracies such as South Korea and Taiwan managed to do?
 Not only did they avoid the socio-economic catastrophe of lockdown, they also have far fewer infections than any European nation.
 At the institutional level, this raises questions such as: Why did the German Ministry of Health lack a Department for Health Security until February 2020, and why are departments for security issues indeed lacking in most ministries?